 The existing research, however, has focused on agency websites in general, and not specifically on websites in connection with agency rulemaking.
-To fill this gap, I co-authored a study, released in July, 2007, that measured website features specifically related to agency rulemaking.
-139 Until that time, most of the research on e-rulemaking focused on ways to use the Internet to allow the electronic submission of public comments, ranging from the advent of email submission of public comments to the one-stop, government-wide comment funnel, Regulations.gov.
-140 Other scholarship at the time tended to play out scenarios by which digital government would "transform" or "revolutionize" the relationship between the public and agency decision makers.
-141
+To fill this gap, I co-authored a study, released in July, 2007, that measured website features specifically related to agency rulemaking.141 Until that time, most of the research on e-rulemaking focused on ways to use the Internet to allow the electronic submission of public comments, ranging from the advent of email submission of public comments to the one-stop, government-wide comment funnel.
+Regulations.gov.142 Other scholarship at the time tended to play out scenarios by which digital government would "transform" or "revolutionize" the relationship between the public and agency decision makers.143

 My co-author, Stuart Shapiro, and I conducted our study on the premise that any such transformation would presumably begin with the ubiquitous agency website.
-We selected 89 federal regulatory agency websites to study, drawing on all agencies that had completed more than two rules per cycle during the preceding two years.
-We recruited graduate students to code each agency website according to a uniform protocol we created.
-The protocol was designed to collect website information in three broad categories: (1) the ease of finding the agency's website, such as by typing in the agency name or acronym directly or using Google; (2) general website features, including the presence of a search engine, a site map, help or feedback options, other languages, and disability friendly features; and (3) the availability and access to regulatory information, such as the kind of information the public could otherwise find in a paper rulemaking docket.
-143 agency websites were selected to provide a mix of "agencies delivering benefits, providing services, and performing regulatory functions."
+We selected 89 federal regulatory agency websites to study, drawing on all agencies that had completed more than two rules per cycle during the preceding two years.144 We recruited graduate students to code each agency website according to a uniform protocol we created.
+The protocol was designed to collect website information in three broad categories: (1) the ease of finding the agency's website, such as by typing in the agency name or acronym directly or using Google; (2) general website features, including the presence of a search engine, a site map, help or feedback options, other languages, and disability friendly features; and (3) the availability and access to regulatory information, such as the kind of information the public could otherwise find in a paper rulemaking docket.145